database64128/CubicBot/README.md

 #### 1. Common

+- `/apologize`: 🥺 Sorry about last night.
 - `/chant`: 🗣 Say it out loud!
 - `/drink`: 🥤 I'm thirsty!
+- `/me`: 🤳 What the hell am I doing?
 - `/thank`: 🦃 Reply to or mention the name of the person you would like to thank.
 - `/thanks`: 😊 Say thanks to me!
 - `/vax`: 💉 Gen Z also got the vax!